Nasal Polyp Surgery

 How can I prevent nasal polyps?

 Nasal polyps can be a painful and frustrating condition to treat.
-As such, if you are interested in reducing or even preventing the onset of nasal polyps, or if you have already been treated for polyps and wish decrease the possibility that the polyps will return, review the following tactics:
+As such, if you are interested in reducing or even preventing the onset of nasal polyps, or if you have already been treated for polyps and wish to decrease the possibility that the polyps will return, review the following tactics:

 Treat existing allergies and asthma.